vinayhosahalli/paycash/docs/README.md

 # Parameters

-Customize your PayButton with the following available options:
+Customize your PayCash with the following available options:

 ## to